jbuckman/jbuckman.github.io/_posts/2021-02-15-fair-ml-tools-require-problematic-ml-models.md

 The upshot is that ignorance is not sufficient for harm prevention.
 There are many ways that text can cause harm, and even if a chatbot has never explicitly seen offensive writing, it is almost inevitable that it eventually will produce some.

-Sure, maybe we could hard-code our chatbot to avoid that one special case.
+Sure, maybe we could hard-code our chatbot to avoid these few special cases.
-But what about the rest of the examples above?
+But this was just a small sample.
+What about everything else?
 We can't hard-code everything.
 Language is too broad in its scope, and cultural norms too subtle and varied to police effectively.
 (Not to mention that they change over time!)